dreamcatcher-tech/network/Inbox/2025-08-14 1613 giving the model pure git related tools.md

 toolpacks need to be presented as a tree, so when the info about the toolpack comes back, then the children that it might have comes back too.  the tool might be either a directory or an installable, where the directory lists a mix of either other directories or other tools. posix pathing to navigate.

+toolpacks should be part of the resources feature. so we could search tools with just a list resources, search resources ?
+This makes it easy for clients to navigate the tool tree too.
+Just like the file tree.

+git presents the git stuff like commit, branch, remote, fs will present the files of the current checked out commit stats will show if dirty

+so the errors give helpful info, like the current state of the system, the cwd, etc.